 Using a soft sponge to clean your tank can be a good idea if you have an acrylic tank.
 If your fish tank is made of glass, you can use a rough sponge since glass has better tolerance.
 However, make sure that you don’t scratch the glass which will reduce the visibility of the tank.

 BACTO-SURGE HIGH-DENSITY FOAM FILTER:

-This sponge filter is very popular on amazon.com and is quickly running out of stock.
+This sponge filter is very popular on Amazon.com and is quickly running out of stock.
 Priced at 8.53 dollars, this filter has a 4.5-star rating and is very high in demand.
 The reason it’s so popular is that the sponges are highly porous and maximize bacterial action.
-The sponges have a longer shelf life which help in easy cleaning.
+The sponges have a longer shelf life which helps in easy cleaning.